-A native of Pennsylvania, Mr. Berlin attended the New England Conservatory of Music, where he was a student of Mr. Charles Schlueter, Principal Trumpeter of the Boston Symphony Orchestra, and Robert Nagel of the New York Brass Quintet.
-He has also studied extensively with Vince Penzerella of the New York Philharmonic, Tom Rolfs of the Boston Symphony, and Frank Kadarabek, former Principal Trumpeter of the Philadelphia Orchestra.
+A native of Lancaster County, Pennsylvania, Eric attended the New England Conservatory of Music, where he was a student of Charles Schlueter, former Principal Trumpet of the Boston Symphony Orchestra, and Robert Nagel of the New York Brass Quintet.
+He has also studied extensively with Vincent Penzerella of the New York Philharmonic, Tom Rolfs of the Boston Symphony Orchestra, and Frank Kadarabek, former Principal Trumpet of the Philadelphia Orchestra.

 When not performing and teaching, he can be found running, hiking and biking in western Massachusetts where he lives with his wife Alison and their pack of three big dogs.